lkubb/salt-tool-rust-formula/docs/README.rst

 Execution and state module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-This formula provides a custom execution module and state to manage packages installed with Rust.
-The functions are self-explanatory, please see the source code or the rendered docs at :ref:`em_rust` and :ref:`sm_rust`.
+This formula provides a custom execution module and state to manage packages installed with ``cargo``.
+The functions are self-explanatory, please see the source code or the rendered docs at :ref:`em_cargo` and :ref:`sm_cargo`.

 Configuration
 -------------